longpractice/linux_kernel_index/mm/p.md

 ## __pmd
 convert an unsigned long to pmd_t

+## pte_alloc
+Must be implemented by all architectures. allocate and initialize memory to hold a whole page table

 ## pte_clear
 delete the passed page table entry.
 This is usually done by setting it to zero

+## pte_free
+Must be implemented by all architectures. free the memory occupied by a page table entry

 ## pte_modify
 function provided all architecture to modify the flags of a page entry

 ## pte_page
-return the address of the page holding the page entry
+Must be implemented by all architectures. return the address of the page holding the page entry

 ## pte_present